compGeom-s23/compGeom-s23.github.io/Projects/P0-setup/P0-setup.md

 Nothing to submit.
 As always, if you run into problems, post on Slack!

+***

 **Compiling and running a C/C++ program from the terminal**

 Create a program that writes `Hello World'  and compile it and run it from the terminal, first by hand and then with a Makefile (which you create).
-To see how, follow the steps in the Unix crash coursses, above.
+To see how, follow the steps in the Unix crash course, above.

 Nothing to submit, just warmup.

+***

 **Version Control with Git**